Free Roof Inspections

 - What type of problems could an inspection reveal?

 - Generally, a roof inspection will reveal either (1) your roof is OK, (2) you need repairs in one or more areas, or (3) it’s time for a new roof.
+(4) you suspect your home roof may have suffered from recent storm damage.
 When you have your roof inspected, be sure to ask questions about any problems that are reported to you, especially if a new roof is the recommendation.
 A good roofing company should be able to explain their findings to your satisfaction, including providing pictures as needed.

 - What should be checked when I have my roof inspected?